AriaTheCurseling/obsidian/Algorithms/Approximate Distance Oracles.md

 stored in n * n * p
 expected vertices closer than sampled vertex order of 1/p (geometric distribution) strored in n/p

+set p to sqrt(n) and stored in n sqrt n